sahanwijetunga/sahanwijetunga.github.io/_pages/cv.md

 ======
 * Competed in Mathematical Modeling Competition 2025 with Aman Makhija and Bhargava Kanakapura.
 (Advisor: Mason A. Porter)
   * Submitted Problem A. We developed predictive models to attain quantitative and qualitative information about weathered stairs
-* Working with [William Chang](https://williamc.me/1969/12/31/mentorship/) on problems in Multiplayer Bandits, MDPs, and other areas.
+* Working with [William Chang](https://williamc.me/1969/12/31/mentorship/) on problems in Multiplayer Bandits, Markov Decision Processes, and other areas of math.

 Graduate Classes
 ======